-We identify the key role played by the inner static corona, on size scales of a few hundred $R_g$ (Sec.4.4, ).
-This material is part of the Compton heated atmosphere of the disc, but is on size scales much less than $R{\rm IC}$ so it is bound, and has $H \ll R$ .
-Nonetheless, it is important in determining the illumination of the outer disc where the wind arises.
+We identify the key role played by the inner static corona, on size scales of a few hundred R_g (Section 4.4).
+This material is part of the Compton heated atmosphere of the disc, but is on size scales much less than $R{\rm IC}$, so it is bound and has $H \ll R$.
+None the less, it is important in determining the illumination of the outer disc where the wind arises.
 It is very easy for this corona to become optically thick in the equatorial plane, so that it shadows much of the outer disc from the inner disc emission.
 This material is below our grid scale, so we incorporate it analytically following BM83.
-The scale height of the inner corona casts a shadow which prevents direct illumination of the outer disc until it rises out of this shaded zone because of the intrinsically concave (saucer-like) shape of the disc.
+The scale height of the inner corona casts a shadow that prevents direct illumination of the outer disc until it rises out of this shaded zone because of the intrinsically concave (saucer-like) shape of the disc.
 The small scale height of the inner attenuating corona in the soft state means that the outer disc is directly illuminated in the soft state.
 Conversely, the much larger scale height of the inner corona in the hard state completely shadows the entire disc, so the wind is suppressed.
-This contrasts with the explanation in D18 where the thermal wind is still present in the hard state, but is less visible due to its higher ionisation which is a consequence of its smaller launch radius (Sec.5).
-Reality may be a mixture of the two, as the structure of the hard X-ray source itself is changing during the transition.
+This contrasts with the explanation in D18 where the thermal wind is still present in the hard state, but is less visible due to its higher ionization that is a consequence of the two, as the structure of the hard X-ray source itself is changing during the transition.
 The inner disc evaporates into an X-ray hot flow whose scale height probably increases as the source dims.
-Evidence for this is that the electron temperature increases as shown by Motta et al. (2010), which can be modelled by an expanding hot flow region (Gardner & Done 2014; Kara et al. 2019; Marcel et al. 2018).
+Evidence for this is that the electron temperature increases as shown by Motta, Muñoz-Darias & Belloni (2010), which can be modelled by an expanding hot flow region (Gardner & Done 2014; Marcel et al. 2018; Kara et al. 2019).
 The disc only starts further out, so the inner shadow corona starts further out, and the larger scale height of the X-rays means that some fraction can directly illuminate the outer disc as they extend above the shadow corona.
-A change in illumination pattern should have observable consequences on the optical continuum as well as on the X-ray wind properties.
+A change in illumination pattern should have observable consequences on the optical continuum and on the X-ray wind properties.
 In bright BHB the optical continuum is generally due to reprocessing of Xrays in the outer disc, showing that the outer disc is illuminated (van Paradijs 1996).
-This reprocessed optical emission can be seen directly in broadband spectra in the soft state (Hynes et al. 2002; Kimura & Done 2019), and especially in fast variability, where the optical emission is variable on timescales of $\sim 1 - 20$ s, lagged behind but correlated with the X-rays (O'Brien et al. 2002).
-The hard state is more complex, but close to the spectral transition there are still clear signatures that part of the optical emission is produced by reprocessing in the outer disc (Hynes et al. 2009; Veledina et al. 2017 for Swift J1753, though this reprocessing signal disappears as the source dims: Veledina et al. 2017).
+This reprocessed optical emission can be seen directly in broad-band spectra in the soft state (Hynes et al. 2002; Kimura & Done 2019), and especially in fast variability, where the optical emission is variable on time-scales of \sim 1-20 s, lagged behind but correlated with the X-rays (O'Brien et al. 2002).
+The hard state is more complex, but close to the spectral transition there are still clear signatures that part of the optical emission is produced by reprocessing in the outer disc (Hynes et al. 2009; Veledina et al. 2017 for Swift J1753, though this reprocessing signal disappears as the source dims; Veledina et al. 2017).
 Simultaneous fast optical and X-ray variability data can directly measure the changing irradiation pattern on the disc and test these models of an inner attenuation zone.